SCIENCEAn

 conflict in which the Triple Alliance (a coalition of Brazil, Uruguay

 and Argentina) fought militarily against Paraguay.
+The

 conflict erupted in late 1864, when Marshal Francisco Solano López,